shonore/smhonore-personal-website-v2/src/pages/blog/post1.md

 - I was spamming various chat channels frequently
 - I was sending long messages that took too much time and effort to read
-- I was quite in meetings
+- I was quiet in meetings
 - I was not practicing active listening
 - I was constantly suggesting new ideas for process changes
 - I was not adapting to understand the etiquette of the virtual workplace